-The local sky subtraction consists on modeling the sky trend for each column of pixels for each spectrum on the CCD.48 The advantage of this method is that the signal is not resampled before the sky is subtracted, reducing in this way the problems related to small-scale interpolation.
+The local sky subtraction consists on modeling the sky trend for each column of pixels for each spectrum on the CCD.47 The advantage of this method is that the signal is not resampled before the sky is subtracted, reducing in this way the problems related to small-scale interpolation.

-48This is an iterative process: initially the sky trend is estimated with a robust linear fitting, then outliers (e.g., objects) are rejected, and according to the slit length the sky is trended using a 2nd degree polynomial.
+47This is an iterative process: initially the sky trend is estimated with a robust linear fitting, then outliers (e.g., objects) are rejected in a two-step process.
+Then, depending on the slit length, the sky is trended using a polynomial of at most 3rd degree.

 Doc: VLT-MAN-ESO-19500-4106

-Issue: Issue 5.16
+Issue: Issue 5.18

-Date: Date 15th Mar 2023
+Date: Date 12th March 2025

-Page: 126 of 198
+Page: 138 of 214

-A MAPPED_SKY_SCI_MXU (page 121) is produced in this case.
+A MAPPED_SKY_SCI_MXU (page 133) is produced in this case.
 Note that global and median sky subtractions cannot be used if the local sky subtraction is applied.

-Note however that this method does not apply well to curved or tilted slits: in such case, the --skymedian option should be preferred.
-It is for this reason that, in case of LSS or LSS-like data --skylocal option is not implemented, and it's an alias to the --skymedian option.
+Note however that this method does not apply well to curved or tilted slits: in this case (such as for LSS or LSS-like data), the --skymedian option should be preferred.